 I had high expectations of the Suunto Spartan Trainer ($279).
 After all, surely Suunto would have gotten it right on the 4th try?
 (There’s the Spartan Ultra, Spartan Sport, Sport Wrist HR and now the Spartan Trainer)

-I was intrigued by the reduced bezel size of the Spartan Trainer since most Suunto Spartan series watches made your wrist and fist appear kid like due to the sheer size of the display.
+I was intrigued by the reduced bezel size of the Spartan Trainer since most Suunto Spartan series watches made your wrist and fist appear kid-like due to the sheer size of the display.
 The Valencell optical HR sensor was another plus for me so naturally I pulled the trigger on the Spartan Trainer when the opportunity arose.
-2 weeks plus a few hours worth of training later, here’s what I have to say about Suunto’s latest offering.
+I’ve used the watch for months now here’s what I have to say about Suunto’s latest offering.

 The full technical summary is at the bottom of the article.